AlinaLevitin/StockProject/README.md

 I decided to use "Adam" gradient descent since I wanted the best optimizer using a dynamic learning rate and momentum during the gradient descent.

-Next, the model was optimized by "for looping" the hyperparameters: learning rate, number of epochs, number of neuorons in the deep learning layers and batch-size for stochastic gradient descent.
+Next, the model was optimized by "for looping" the hyperparameters: learning rate, number of epochs, number of neurons in the deep learning layers and batch-size for stochastic gradient descent.

 Finally, the best hyperparameters were used to generate the final model